laravel/framework/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-ADD A THOROUGH DESCRIPTION TO YOUR PULL REQUEST
+ALWAYS ADD A THOROUGH DESCRIPTION TO YOUR PULL REQUEST

 Please only send a pull request to branches that are currently supported: https://laravel.com/docs/releases#support-policy